datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast02-Reproject-Raster.md

     ## names       : HARV_DTMhill_WGS84
     ## values      : -0.1089656, 0.9922803  (min, max)

-#A note about reprojection

-Note that when you are reprojecting a raster, you are moving it from on "Grid" to another.
-Thus you are modifying the data!
-Keep this in mind as you work with raster data.
+The resolution is now the expected 1x1.

 Once we have reprojected the raster, we can try to plot again!

     #plot newly reprojected hillshade
-    plot(DTM_hill_UTMZ18N,
+    plot(DTM_hill_UTMZ18N_HARV,
         col=grey(1:100/100),
         legend=F,
         main="NEON Hillshade - DTM\n Harvard Forest")

-    #overlay the DSM on top of the hillshade
+    #overlay the DTM on top of the hillshade
-    plot(DTM,
+    plot(DTM_HARV,
          col=rainbow(100),
          alpha=0.4,
          add=T,